 The first step in using Kaskada in a notebook is to install the Kaskada Python client package.

-IPython supports what it calls "magic commands" - commands prefixed with
+IPython (the Python runtime used by Jupyter) supports what it calls "magic commands" - commands prefixed with

 %%, whose implementation may be provided by arbitrary Python code.